Weislley/rdma-kernel/README.md

 # rdma-kernel
-Providing kernel and conrresponding rdma componets, compting with different version of kernels, making kernel rdma development more convenient
+Providing kernel ofed and conrresponding rdma componets, compting with different version of kernels, making kernel rdma development more convenient